anthony-buckland/card-test/codetest/README.md

 I typically use the command line, in my case Mac `Terminal`.

 Ideally check out the unit tests, but in any IDE or console with `gradle` installed, it should run with `./gradlew clean build` or the Windows equivalent `gradlew clean build`.
+If you wish to determine input, use the gradle `run` command

 *Terminal/Console input*